eddyekofo94/nvim-macro/README.md

         <img src="https://github.com/Bekaboo/nvim/assets/76579810/035eb032-bbe5-48a5-abaf-4b334516c2cd" width=47.5%>
     </div>

-`cockatoo` and `nano` are two builtin custom colorschemes, with seperate palettes for dark and light background.
+`cockatoo` and `nano` are two builtin custom colorschemes, with separate palettes for dark and light background.

 Neovim is configured to restore the previous background and colorscheme